 The four powers agreed in their recognition of France's restored monarchy.
 Their forces were to occupy France until 1818.
 Then France was to join the victorious nations, making the alliance of four an alliance of five.

 People across Europe have been described as sick of war, and there was widespread disdain for social upheaval, served by a revival of religious devotions.
-Conservatives were blaming the French Revolution's excesses not only on the weaknesses of individual character but also on the intellectual heritage of the Enlightenment, including the revolution's expressed ideals, "liberty, equality, fraternity."
+Conservatives were blaming the French Revolution's excesses not only on the weaknesses of individual character but also on the intellectual heritage of the Enlightenment, including the revolution's expressed ideals "Liberty, Equality, Fraternity."
 They were blurring men with contrary views: Voltaire and Rousseau, Thomas Paine and Robespierre.
 Paine had opposed the execution of Louis XVI and the terror.
-Enlightenment thinkers had not been as enthusiastic for war or as nationalistic as many of France's revolutionaries, but no matter.
-Enlightenment thinkers were blamed for having rejected traditional God-appointed monarchism and the intellectual authority of the Church or church fathers.
+Enlightenment thinkers had not been as enthusiastic for war or as nationalistic as many of France's revolutionaries, but Enlightenment thinkers were blamed for having rejected traditional God-appointed monarchism and the intellectual authority of the Church or church fathers.
 Immanuel Kant was among those singled out for criticism.
-He had insulted people who let authority figures do their thinking for them, describing them as children and calling on them to grow up.
+He had insulted people who let authority figures do their thinking for them, describing them as children.

 Another opponent of the French Revolution was Pius VII, pope from 1800 to 1823.
 Napoleon had put him in a French prison after invading the Papel states in 1809, and, with Pope Pius's celebrated return to the Vatican he became a leader of the new conservatism.